DrNeuroSurg/ESP32-A2DP/README.md

 Unfortunately this example did not make me happy so I decided to convert it into a simple __Arduino Library__ that is very easy to use from an Arduino Software IDE.

+## Change History

+V.1.0.0:

+- add MCLK PIN configuration
+- provide get_connection_status() method
+- provide end() method to shut down bluetooth
+- Metadata support with the help of a callback function - Thanks to [JohnyMielony](https://github.com/JohnyMielony)
+- AVRC command support thanks to [PeterPark](https://github.com/KIdon-Park)
+- Improved init_bluetooth checks, in case bluedroid was already initialized elsewhere - Thanks to [Antonis Katzourakis](https://github.com/ant0nisk)
+- No auto reconnect after clean disconnect - Thanks to [Bajczi Levente](https://github.com/leventeBajczi)
+- The data is rescaled to when written to the internal DAC - Thanks to [Martin Hron](https://github.com/thinkcz)
+- Corrected wrong case of include to Arduino.h - Thanks to [RyanDavis](https://github.com/RyanDavis)
+- Added callback to received packets - Thanks to [Mishaux](https://github.com/Mishaux)
+- Automatically reconnect to last source - Thanks to [JohnyMielony](https://github.com/JohnyMielony)
+- Support for data callback - Thanks to [Mike Mishaux](https://github.com/Mishaux)
+- Improved init_bluetooth checks, in case bluedroid was already initialized elsewhere [Antonis Katzourakis](https://github.com/ant0nisk)
+- No auto reconnect after clean disconnect thanks to [Bajczi Levente](https://github.com/leventeBajczi)
+- Made all methods virtual to enable flexible subclassing
+- Error Corrections in BluetoothA2DPSource
+- Support for writeData in BluetoothA2DPSource
+- Support for multiple alternative BT names in BluetoothA2DPSource
+- Redesign to protect internal callbacks in BluetoothA2DPSink
+- Generate Documentation with the help of doxygen
+- New functionality: BluetoothA2DPSource
+- Renamed project from 'esp32_bt_music_receiver' to 'ESP32-A2DP'
+- Corrected Spelling Mistake from Blootooth to Bluetooth in Class names: The correct class name is BluetoothA2DPSink!
+- The include h files are now called like the class names (e.g. BluetoothA2DPSink.h and BluetoothA2DPSource.h)

 ## A2DP Sink

 ### A Simple I2S Example (A2DS Sink)